top of page

 How much is it?

-The cost for a three-hour intensive session is $475.
+The cost for a three-hour intensive session is $525.
+I do offer financial hardship discounts (verification of income is required for this option).
 Unfortunately, intensives are not an insurance-eligible service, although they are a Health Savings Account and Flexible Spending Account-eligible expense.
-While it's true that an intensive is more expensive than a single 50-minute session, the format of the intensive allows you to get significantly more work done than you would in three separate sessions since we don't have to spend time getting all the way back to where we left off at the end of the preceding session.
+While it's true that an intensive is more expensive than 50-minute sessions, the format of the intensive allows you to get significantly more work done than you would in three separate sessions since we don't have to spend time getting all the way back to where we left off at the end of the preceding session.
 Since most clients do experience significant relief after one session, they typically report feeling that their intensive experience was extremely cost-effective and a worthwhile investment.

 If you're ready to explore further, fill out the form below.
 I will be in touch within a day or two and we can decide together if an intensive is right for you.
 Just so you know, I am not pushy—and am not looking to sell you a service that I don't think is the best option for you.
 I will be happy to recommend other options if that's the case, and I'll never pressure you.
 I typically have a waitlist for intensive sessions that runs about a month or two into the future.